 (Memorial 2nd floor reading room)

-This photographic exhibit chronicles the construction and use of Memorial Library from the 1950s
+This photographic exhibit chronicles the construction and use of Memorial Library from the 1950s through the 1990s.

 This long-term display was prepared by members of the library administration using photographs from Archives' collections.
 Contact Dean Janice Welburn for more information.